Massillon Road North

 - Provide sufficient capacity to accommodate future traffic

 After several public input meetings and evaluation of the three proposed plan alternatives, the selected project plan includes three roundabouts (intersections of Massillon Road/SR619, Stein/Massillon Road, and Raber/Massillon Road).

 Review the November 2016 Massillon Road North Alternative (PDF).

 Project Cost Estimates

-The project cost is currently estimated at $12.75 million.
+The construction cost is currently estimated at $12.75 million.